RealKinetic/locust_k8s/Blog_part_1.md

     # Start Locust using LOCUS_OPTS environment variable
     ENTRYPOINT ["./run.sh"]

-A note: as you can see, this container doesn't run Locust directly but instead uses a `run.sh` file which lives in `docker/locust-tasks`.
-This file is important for part 2 of our tutorial, when we will run locust in a distributed mode.
+A note: this container doesn't run Locust directly but instead uses a `run.sh` file which lives in `docker/locust-tasks`.
+This file is important for part 2 of our tutorial where we will run locust in a distributed mode.

-We will discuss quickly one import part of that file.
-Looking at the contents of that file:
+We will briefly discuss one import part of the `run.sh` file:

     LOCUST="/usr/local/bin/locust"
     LOCUS_OPTS="-f /locust-tasks/locustfile.py --host=$TARGET_HOST"